alexfazio/ai-glossary/terms/RLHF (Reinforcement Learning From Human Feedback).md

 ---
 share: true
 ---
 RLHF is a method used to reduce bias in large language models.
+It enables the AI to learn from human preferences.
 It works by allowing human testers to guide the AI model towards producing the type of text output they indicate they prefer.
-The use of the ratings given by human testers guides the improvement of AI models. [^3][^5].
+The use of the ratings given by human testers guides the improvement of AI models. [^3][^5][^6].

 ChatGPT was trained  using a RLHF.
 It is often said that RLHF is the secret ingredient of ChatGPT.
 The basic idea is to take a large language model with a tendency to spit out anything it wants—in this case, GPT-3.5—and tune it by teaching it what kinds of responses human users actually prefer. [^1]